Louis-DR/OmniCores-BuildingBlocks/sources/arbiter/static_priority_arbiter/static_priority_arbiter.md

 The arbiter is verified exhaustively for the default parameter values by iterating over all the request combinations and checking the grant.

-The folowing table lists the checks performed by the testbench.
+The following table lists the checks performed by the testbench.

 | Number | Check           | Description                                                                 |
 | ------ | --------------- | --------------------------------------------------------------------------- |
 | 1      | Exhaustive test | Check that the grant is correct for all combinations of the request vector. |

-The folowing table lists the parameter values verified by the testbench.
+The following table lists the parameter values verified by the testbench.

 | `SIZE` |           |
 | ------ | --------- |